towolf/towolf.github.com/docs/PsychGLImageProcessing/DisplayUndistortionCSV.markdown

 defined by 4 vertices which define their corners.
 Pixel sampling and output locations inside quads are bilinearly interpolated for a smooth warp grid.
-The origin of the calibration coordinate system is the top\-left framebuffer / screen corner \(0,0\), x\-axis points to the right, y\-axis points downwards.
+The origin of the calibration coordinate system is the top-left framebuffer / screen corner \(0,0\), x-axis points to the right, y-axis points downwards.
 All coordinates are normalized to a unit square screen.
-The range 0.0 \- 1.0 maps to the screen width or height \(0.0 = Left or Top, 1.0 = Right or bottom\) and is subject to rescaling for a specific displays real resolution.
-Values outside the 0\-1 range are allowed.
+The range 0.0 - 1.0 maps to the screen width or height \(0.0 = Left or Top, 1.0 = Right or bottom\) and is subject to rescaling for a specific displays real resolution.
+Values outside the 0-1 range are allowed.
 The corresponding mesh locations will be clipped to screen corners during warping.

-The file format described here is the format expected by NVidia's Warp\-API, as implemented in some binary NVidia graphics drivers for some high\-end Quadro graphics cards on Windows\-7 and later.
+The file format described here is the format expected by NVidia's Warp-API, as implemented in some binary NVidia graphics drivers for some high-end Quadro graphics cards on Windows-7 and later.
 This allows to reuse the file for both NVidia proprietary distortion correction and for Psychtoolbox.